ijcruic/Gowers-Method/README.md

 Output of the method will be the graph adjacency in a Pandas data frame, where the index and columns are the data names.

 ## References
-* Campedelli GM, Cruickshank I, Carley KM (2018) Complex Networks for Terrorist Target Prediction.
-In:Thomson R, Dancy C, Hyder A, Bisgin H (eds) Social, Cultural, and Behavioral Modeling, vol 10899, SpringerInternational Publishing, Cham, pp 348–353
+* Campedelli G.M., Cruickshank I., Carley K.M.
+(2019) Detecting Latent Terrorist Communities Testing a Gower’s Similarity-Based Clustering Algorithm for Multi-partite Networks.
+In: Aiello L., Cherifi C., Cherifi H., Lambiotte R., Lió P., Rocha L. (eds) Complex Networks and Their Applications VII.
+COMPLEX NETWORKS 2018.
+Studies in Computational Intelligence, vol 812.
+Springer, Cham